jakobii/Floss/README.md

 #### *Out-Unique*
-Arrays does not need to be sorted.
+Arrays don't need to be sorted.
 ```powershell
 Out-Unique @( 'b','a','b','a', 'A' )
 # returns b, a, A